 Fraction calculator

 This calculator subtracts two fractions.
-When fractions have different denominators, firstly convert all fractions to common denominator.
-Find Least Common Denominator (LCD) or simple multiply all denominators to find common denominator.
-When all denominators are same, simply subtract the numerators and place the result over the common denominator.
+First, convert all fractions to a common denominator when fractions have different denominators.
+Find Least Common Denominator (LCD) or multiply all denominators to find a common denominator.
+When all denominators are the same, simply subtract the numerators and place the result over the common denominator.
 Then simplify the result to the lowest terms or a mixed number.

 2/3 - 3/4 = -1/12 ≅ -0.08333333

-Spelled result in words is minus one twelfth.How do we solve fractions step by step?
+The result spelled out in words is minus one twelfth.How do we solve fractions step by step?

 - Subtract: 2/3 - 3/4 = 2 · 4/3 · 4 - 3 · 3/4 · 3 = 8/12 - 9/12 = 8 - 9/12 = -1/12

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(3, 4) = 12.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 4 = 12.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 4 = 12.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - two thirds minus three quarters is minus one twelfth.
+In other words, two thirds minus three quarters equals minus one twelfth.

 Rules for expressions with fractions: